-C. CONVERGENCE
+C. Convergence

 The cumulative prediction accuracy in Fig. 8 and Fig. 11b demonstrates the convergence of the proposed MAB-based proactive algorithms.
-Although a cumulative way to show this may not be perfect, it is still sufficient to demonstrate the performance boundary in the commuting traffic scenario considered in this paper.
-From the system level, theoretically, the cMAB algorithm should converge slower than the non-contextual MAB because given a statistically fixed number of Q-table updates (identical test traces) for an RSU fewer updates are allocated to each individual context in cMAB in contrast to MAB where all the updates are used for only one Q-table.
+Although a cumulative way to show this may not be perfect, it is still sufficient to illustrate the performance boundary in the commuting traffic scenario we have considered.
+From the system level, theoretically the cMAB algorithm should converge slower than the non-contextual MAB because given a statistically fixed number of Q-table updates (identical test traces) for a RSU fewer updates are allocated to each individual context in cMAB in contrast to MAB where all the updates are used for only one Q-table.
 This difference in convergence can be found in the previously mentioned results.

 During the learning process, Q-values or Q-tables of individual RSUs may converge to rather different values depending on the traffic pattern through it.
-For example, in the non-contextual MAB algorithm, we have noticed that a highaccuracy RSU (over 90%) with 4 actions have a converged Q-table with values: (-0.9375, -1, -0.9961, 1) at an early stage of the learning process.
+For example, in the non-contextual MAB algorithm, we have noticed that a highaccuracy RSU (over 90%) with 4 actions have a converged Q-table with values: $\langle -0.9375, -1, -0.9961, 1 \rangle$ at an early stage of the learning process.
 This demonstrates a convergence to the last action and that there may exist very deterministic routes for all the vehicles through this RSU.
-On the other hand, it has also been found that an average-accuracy RSU (approximately 50%) with the same number of choices has a Q-table with values: (-1, -1, -0.5643, -0.4379).
+On the other hand, it has also been found that an average-accuracy RSU (approximately 50%) with same number of choices have a Qtable with values: $\langle -1, -1, -0.5643, -0.4379 \rangle$.
 Throughout the learning process, the RSU tried to converge to the best action by trial and error but failed to do so because the last two actions are almost evenly good.
 This implies the dilemma in non-contextual MAB and should be resolved by contextual MAB exploiting the additional contexts available.